xoocoon/hp-15-ew0xxx-snd-fix/README.md

 Mainline source code: https://github.com/torvalds/linux/blob/master/sound/pci/hda/cs35l41_hda.c

 This module is used to activate the smart amplifiers on the I2C bus, but the exact wiring on a hardware level is model-specific.
-That is why the mentioned HP models and probably many other need a model-specific fix of the kernel module.
+That is why the mentioned HP models and probably many others need a model-specific fix of the kernel module.
 The shell script `setup_snd-hda-scodec-cs35l41.sh` is intended to setup DKMS and the DKMS module for snd-hda-scodec-cs35l41 on your machine.
 Tested on Ubuntu 23.04. only.

 First, make the script executable, then execute it:
 ```
-sudo chown u+x setup_snd-hda-scodec-cs35l41.sh
+sudo chmod u+x setup_snd-hda-scodec-cs35l41.sh
 ./setup_snd-hda-scodec-cs35l41.sh
 ```

 Instead of executing the entire script you might execute each shell command step by step to see whether it works.

-To verify if the module works on your machine, you can query the kernel messages as follows:
+After a successful build of the module and reboot of your machine, you can verify it with following command:
 ```
 sudo dmesg | grep cs35l41-hda
 ```